 Diet and Nutrition

-Managing weight through diet is not just an option for weight loss without surgery but is also a mandate post-surgery.
+Managing weight through diet is not just an option for weight loss without surgery but also a mandate post-surgery.
 A thorough understanding of the patient’s family history, lifestyle, and professional and personal profile is needed to lay out a diet plan.
-There is no one plan fits all or a mathematical gauging of weight and height to fit you into a ready-made diet plan.
+There is no one plan that fits all or a mathematical gauging of weight and height to fit you into a ready-made diet plan.
 Our team creates a diet plan that is unique to you, tracks your progress, and takes your feedback to ensure you are on it.
 After all, the results depend on your acceptance of the plan.